Dallara

-Dallara Group S.r.l. is the largest multi-national Italian race car manufacturer, founded by its current President, Giampaolo Dallara.
-After working for Ferrari, Maserati, Lamborghini and De Tomaso, in 1972 in his native village of Varano de' Melegari (Parma), he created Dallara Automobili.

-Dallara is the sole manufacturer of racing cars for the IndyCar Series, Indy NXT, FIA Formula 2, FIA Formula 3 and Super Formula Championships.
+Dallara Group S.r.l. is an Italian multinational manufacturer of racing cars.
+Founded in 1972 by Giampaolo Dallara, Dallara is the sole manufacturer of racing cars for the IndyCar Series, Indy NXT, FIA Formula 2, FIA Formula 3 and Super Formula Championships.
 The company also produces cars for endurance races such as the 24 Hours of Le Mans and the 24 Hours of Daytona.

 Dallara has also been involved in the development and production of both Formula E cars and Haas F1 Team cars.
+It is headquartered in Varano, Italy, near the Varano race track.